-There are other good search tools you can use to supplement the process.
-The staff at the Center for Career Development and the J.D.
-Power Center for Liberal Arts in the World are always willing to help.
-Your family might also have relevant connections.
-And the Holy Cross alumni community is famously generous in seeking students from their alma mater.
+The J.D.
+Power Center staff are always willing to help and can provide information about internship sites that have accepted Holy Cross students in the past, and the New York Holy Cross alumni community is famously generous in seeking students from their alma mater.
 Pay particular attention to alumni talks in your department or at the College generally; make an effort to attend such events, and to connect with the speaker while they are on campus.

 The J.D.
 Power Center for Liberal Arts in the World and the Center for Career Development both provide considerable assistance to students seeking internships.
-In doing so, we work with Holy Cross's extensive alumni network, as well as a network of relationships the College has with employers across the country.
-Neither Center, however, places students in internships, even when we provide direct introductions for students.
+The centers do not, however, place students in internships, even when we provide direct introductions for students.
 The expectation is that students must identify, apply for, and secure internships on their own initiative.
 This means that you must:

-- take the time to search out relevant internships for your interests - prepare a professional resume - identify and carefully complete all steps of any application process - prepare yourself for an interview, and perform appropriately at that interview
+- take the time to search out relevant internships for your interests - prepare a professional resume and LinkedIn profile - identify and carefully complete all steps of any application process - prepare yourself for an interview, and perform appropriately at that interview